tzachbon/swr-mf-error/README.md

 We encountered this error:
 ![with-mf](screenshots/with-mf.png)

-When we remove the `swr` from the shared array, everything works fine.:
+Everything works fine when we remove `swr` from the shared array.:
 ![without-mf](screenshots/without-mf.png)

 You can see SWR change log here: